 - Probability Theory.
 Course work in probability theory covers probability space, measureable functions and random variables, expectation and conditional expectation, modes of convergence, and uniform integrability.
 Advanced course work covers theorems including Skorokhod representation theorem, basic limit theorems, three series theorem, and central limit theorems.

 The majority of homework assignments in mathematics and statistics are problem sets relating to concepts learned during lectures.
 Students may also find research experience projects that study real world data and apply concepts learned in various models and mathematical theory, depending on the research project.

 Building a Career

-The U.S. Bureau of Labor Statistics reports that the median annual wage for computer and mathematical occupations in May 2010 was $73,720, and the median annual wage for statisticians was $72,830.
+The U.S. Bureau of Labor Statistics reports that the median annual wage for computer and mathematical occupations was $73,720, and the median annual wage for statisticians was $72,830.
 Employment is expected to increase by 22% for computer and mathematical occupations, and 14% for statisticians between 2010 and 2020.
 Statisticians’ skills are expected to be utilized more frequently as physical, engineering, and life science research and development opportunities grow and government agencies employ more statisticians to improve the quality of policy analysis.
 Keep in mind that employment opportunities and wages vary depending on factors including experience, employer, area and position.